KnightOS/knightos.org/documentation/programs.md

 # Userland Programs

-Userspace programs for KnightOS are very different from programs you may be used to writing.
-However, they are very flexible.
-It should also be possible to port programs from one OS (such as TIOS) to KnightOS with little effort.

-Userspace programs have access and may take advantage of kernel functions, as well as userspace libraries installed on the system.
-They can also spawn and communicate with additional threads, dynamically allocate memory, and do plenty of other interesting things.

-## A note about KnightOS's system design

 KnightOS is a very special sort of operating system.
-It is extremely different from TIOS.
+It is radically different from TIOS.
 It is divided into two parts: the kernel, and userspace.
 The kernel is the basis of the system.
 It exists on pages 0-3 (inclusive).
 The first page is always mapped to bank 0, and is therefore accessible at 0x0000-0x3FFF (inclsive)